 A common oversight is not providing adequate training and development opportunities for sales teams, which can directly impact sales enablement success.

-The Role of Leadership in Measuring Sales Enablement
+Why is Leadership Central in Measuring Sales Enablement

 Leadership in sales enablement is more than just providing direction — it's about actively ensuring that each department collaborates effectively and aligns with the overall organizational goals and metrics.
 Leadership in sales enablement is akin to a skilled captain skillfully navigating a ship, ensuring every crew member is not just on board but is synchronized, contributing towards the shared objective of reaching the destination safely and efficiently.